mlg-/factory_girl_book_club/README.md

 ###Writing a Simple Factory ([Documentation](http://www.rubydoc.info/gems/factory_girl/file/GETTING_STARTED.md#Defining_factories))

 If we're using a Book Club example, we'll have `Book Club` objects and `Member` objects.
-Let's write a migration to set these tables up in our database:
+Let's set these tables up in our database and write their associated models:

 ```
 rake db:create_migration NAME=create_book_clubs